Regulatory investigations and corporate crime (advice to corporates) in London

 'Super firm' White & Case LLP handles all stages of criminal and regulatory investigations, from dawn raid to settlement or disposal.
 It is well placed to provide corporate entities with a global defence strategy, leveraging support from its international network of offices.
 The practice is noted for its expertise in money laundering, regulatory issues, tax evasion, insider dealing and compliance.
-Jonathan Pickworth, who heads the team with 'a very good strategic approach and focus on the big picture', has more than thirty years’ experience, and regularly handles investigations brought by the SFO, FCA and HMRC.
-The 'outstandingly able' Joanna Dimmock handles criminal defence matters, international criminal law and sanctions.
-Anneka Randhawa was promoted to partner.
+Anneka Randhawa was promoted to partner in January 2020.

 ‘They have a wonderful track record and enjoy a reputation for excellence’.

 ‘A well-regarded team with sound knowledge and a client-friendly manner’.

 ‘Every single one of the partners I have met at White and Case is bright, on top of their field, and committed’.

 ‘The team is very well set up for investigations and has considerable experience’.

 - Represented an AIM listed client who, along with its directors, was under investigation by the FCA.